top of page

 If a rider turns up with a bike or helmet that isn't in a safe condition, they may not be permitted to take part.
 It's unfair on the rest of the group to spend the first part of the session fixing someone's bike, all because they didn't check it in advance.

 What to bring - You'll obviously need your bike, helmet and gloves.
-More technical riding may warrant knee/elbow pads. - If you take any medications that you might need when out, then you must bring them.
+More technical riding may warrant knee/elbow pads.
+Clear safety glasses help keep the wind, mud and flies out of your eyes, but can steam up in damp conditions. - If you take any medications that you might need when out, then you must bring them.
 Riders are responsible for carrying their own medications.
 Your meds are no use to you at home when you're out riding. - Bring some extra layers or a jacket to wear when we stop for a break. - Depending on the timings of the session you may need your lunch. - For all rides, you'll need some snacks and water. - A complete change of clothing is a wise idea.
 Riders can get soaked through just from surface water, so changing into dry clothing part way through is bliss.
 Plus, you might want them to change before getting in the car! - And finally, a small rucksack to put it all in.
 We can probably leave some bits in the van to lighten the load though.

 Other stuff